WillUHD/CourseResources/README.md

 - So, in theory, the app's physical code won't have to be updated.
 Only the course profiles will be, and the resources will be automatically updated by the app.

 ### View the resources
-- View the source for the current configuration profile (last updated winter 2025 by willuhd) [here](https://raw.githubusercontent.com/WillUHD/GPAResources/refs/heads/main/presets.plist)
+- View the source for the current configuration profile (last updated spring 2026 by willuhd) [here](https://raw.githubusercontent.com/WillUHD/GPAResources/refs/heads/main/presets.plist)
 - View the gh-proxy mirror for the profile [here](https://edgeone.gh-proxy.org/https://raw.githubusercontent.com/WillUHD/GPAResources/refs/heads/main/presets.plist) (makes the profile available in mainland China)